courselabs/observability/labs/metrics/README.md

 It's been reset - this is a new instance of the app with a new set of metrics.

-Prometheus understands about resets, and if it was collecting from this app it would add the current counter values to the data from the previous instance of the app.
+Prometheus understands about resets, so if you query this metric it would add the current counter values to the data from the previous instance of the app.

 </details><br/>